-- If you suspect your account is compromised or your ads are Click, Fraud can be a costly problem for businesses.
+- If you suspect your account is compromised or your ads click, Fraud can be a costly problem for businesses.
 Still, by taking some preventative measures, you can protect yourself.

 - Keep a close eye on your campaign metrics.
 If you find a sudden drop in performance, that could be a sign of ad fraud.

 - Use anti-fraud platforms and tools.
-There are many different options, so do your research and find one that best suits your needs.
+There are many options, so research and find one that best suits your needs.

 - Stay up to date on the latest ad fraud trends.
 It helps you identify potential threats and take steps to avoid them.